14 Jan Common Town Planning Terms Demystified

 We know our clients sometimes feel like planners have invented another language!
 To help you out we have written some definitions of some of the planning terms that you might encounter during your planning application.

 This stands for Notice of Decision.
 It is formal notice that the Council will issue a planning permit for an application.
-It is only used when there are objectors to an application and it advises them of Council’s decision and gives them an opportunity to appeal at VCAT.
+It is only used when there are objectors to an application and it advises them of Council’s decision and gives them an opportunity to appeal at the Victorian Civil and Administrative Tribunal (VCAT).
 If no appeal is lodged within the time limit (currently 28 days) a full planning permit will be issued as the final decision by Council.

 Condition 1 Plans